-The ARPM Lab® (short for “Advanced Risk and Portfolio Management Lab”) is a constantly updated online platform to learn and teach quantitative finance, from the foundations to the most advanced developments.
+The ARPM Lab® (Advanced Risk and Portfolio Management Lab) is a constantly updated online platform for learning and teaching quantitative finance.
+The ARPM Lab spans the entire spectrum of Quantitative Finance, across Asset Management, Banking, and Insurance, from the foundations to the most advanced developments.

-- Applications: portfolio construction, investment risk measurement, enterprise risk management, algo trading, etc.
+- the most advanced quantitative techniques: data science and machine learning, factor modeling, portfolio construction, algorithmic trading, investment risk measurement, liquidity modeling, enterprise risk management, etc.

-The Checklist consists of ten sequential steps to model, assess, and improve the performance of the portfolio/firm, refer to Figure 0.1.
-The first five steps (data processing) prepare all the required econometric and analytical background.
-The next three steps (risk management) discuss how to measure the risk profile of the portfolio/firm.
-The last two steps (portfolio management) discuss how to optimize the risk profile of the portfolio/firm, which is arguably the ultimate goal of financial practitioners across the industry (asset management, banking, insurance, and corporate/CFO office).
+The first 5 steps (Data Processing) prepare all the required econometric and analytical background.
+The next 3 steps (Risk Management) discuss how to measure the risk profile of the portfolio/firm.
+The last 2 steps (Portfolio Management) discuss how to optimize the risk profile of the portfolio/firm, which is the ultimate goal of financial practitioners across the industry (asset management, banking, insurance).

 In addition to the core steps of the “Checklist”, other pieces are crucial to fully understand and implement Advanced Risk and Portfolio Management (Figure 1).